Robert Greig: Career

-In the 1940s, Greig was part of Preston Sturges' unofficial "stock company" of character actors, appearing in six films written and directed by Sturges.
+In the 1940s, Greig was part of Preston Sturges's unofficial "stock company" of character actors, appearing in six films written and directed by Sturges.
 His performances in Sullivan's Travels, The Lady Eve and The Palm Beach Story, in which he played a member of the "Ale & Quail Club", were among his best.

 Greig's last film was Bride of Vengeance, a 1949 Paulette Goddard vehicle, in which he played the uncredited part of a "Councillor."

 Death

-Greig died in Los Angeles on June 27, 1958, at the age of 78: he is buried in Holy Cross Cemetery in Culver City, California.
+Greig died in Los Angeles on 27 June 1958, at the age of 78: he is buried in Holy Cross Cemetery in Culver City, California.